One Model for All Tasks: Leveraging Efficient World Models in Multi-Task Planning: Implementation Details

-where $Y(t)$ is the matrix whose columns are the momentum gradients $\{y_i(t)\}$, and $\gamma$ is the learning rate for the weights.
-The final corrected gradient applied to the shared parameters $\theta_s$ is then the weighted sum $g_s(t) = \sum_{i=1}^{N} \lambda_i(t) y_i(t)$. \item Our implementation is tailored for a Distributed Data Parallel (DDP) environment.
-All gradient correction computations occur on the rank-0 process, and the resulting corrected gradient is then broadcast to all other processes to ensure synchronized updates.
-The detailed procedure is outlined in Algorithm~\ref{alg:moco}.
+\item Our implementation is tailored for a Distributed Data Parallel (DDP) environment.
+All gradient correction computations occur on the master process (rank 0), which then broadcasts the final corrected gradient to all other processes for synchronized updates.
+The procedure is detailed in Algorithm~\ref{alg:moco_mtl}.
 Key hyperparameters are listed in Table~\ref{tab:hyperparams_moco}. \end{itemize}